UI football coaches Jim Reid and LeVar Woods visited with the media Wednesday

-Iowa's success in 2009 was due, in part, to the play of the secondary.
-Iowa ranked third in the nation in pass efficiency defense and fourth in pass defense while leading the Big Ten in both categories.
+In 2009, Iowa ranked third in the nation in pass efficiency defense and fourth in pass defense, while leading the Big Ten in both categories.
 The Hawkeyes tied for fifth nationally with 21 interceptions while ranking eighth in scoring defense and 10th in total defense.
-Safety Tyler Sash and cornerback Amari Spievey both earned first team all-Big Ten recognition, while safety Brett Greenwood was a second team selection.
-Spievey declared for the NFL draft following his junior season in 2009 and was selected in the third round by the Detroit Lions.
+Sash and cornerback Amari Spievey both earned first team all-Big Ten recognition, while Greenwood was a second team selection.
+Spievey declared for the NFL Draft following his junior season in 2009 and was selected in the third round by the Detroit Lions.

 In 2008, Iowa ranked fourth in the nation while tying a school record with 23 interceptions.
 The Hawkeyes led the Big Ten and ranked fifth nationally in pass efficiency defense (98.3) and scoring defense (13.0).
 Spievey earned second team all-conference honors, while Bradley Fletcher and Greenwood claimed honorable mention recognition.

 Fletcher enjoyed an outstanding senior season in 2008, starting all 13 games.
 He was selected by St. Louis in the third round of the 2009 NFL Draft.

 Under Parker's direction, safety Bob Sanders became the ninth Iowa player to earn first team all-Big Ten honors for three seasons (2001, 2002, and 2003).
 Sanders earned second team All-America honors in 2003 and was taken by Indianapolis in the second round of the 2004 NFL Draft.
-He ranks seventh in career tackles (348).
+He ranks 10th in career tackles (348).
 Sanders earned all-Pro recognition with the Colts in 2005 and was selected to the Pro Bowl.
 He was a key contributor again in 2006 as the Colts won the Super Bowl.
-He was named the NFL's defensive Player of the Year in 2007 and was again an all-Pro selection.
+He was named the NFL's Defensive Player of the Year in 2007 and was again an all-Pro selection.

 Senior cornerback Charles Godfrey led the Iowa secondary in 2007, recording five interceptions and 65 tackles.
 He earned second team all-Big Ten honors.
-Godfrey was selected in the third round of the 2008 NFL draft, being selected by the Carolina Panthers as the 67th pick in the draft.
-He has been a starter in all five seasons with Carolina.
+Godfrey was selected in the third round of the 2008 NFL Draft, being selected by the Carolina Panthers as the 67th pick in the draft.
+He has been a starter in all six seasons with Carolina.